What is a pastry chef?

 Becoming a pastry chef requires education, experience, and demonstrated skills learned in the kitchen.
 Many, but not all, pastry chefs learn methods of pastry making, bread, and baking in culinary school.
 It is common for culinary schools to have specific programs of study for pastry and baking.
 Working as part of the staff in a restaurant or commercial kitchen is an opportunity to test the knowledge acquired in culinary school.

 Some pastry chefs are able to learn their skills on the job and work their way up through the ranks of the industry.
 However, the degree of technical knowledge required to be a pastry chef is more easily acquired in pastry-focused culinary courses.
-Becoming a successful pastry chef requires tapping into your creativity and imagining new and beautiful pastry recipes.

 How to hire a pastry chef